 However, you decide to block out your time is up to you.
 But, I suggest that you block out both proactive and reactive blocks.
 Proactive blocks are reserved for your most important tasks.
 These have to get done — no exceptions.
 Reactive blocks are unexpected occurrences, like an emergency meeting.

 To achieve this, make sure that you set hard boundaries when it comes to your proactive blocks, such as turning off your phone.
-To address the reactive blocks, leave a couple of time slots in your calendar free.
+To address the reactive blocks, leave a couple of scheduling events in your calendar free.

 7. Use the 52/17 Rule.